diogozup/flutter_unity_widget_custom/README.md

   7. Open the *lib/__architecture__/* folder and check if there are both *libUnityARCore.so* and *libarpresto_api.so* files.
   There seems to be a bug where a Unity export does not include all lib files.
-If they are missing, use Unity to build a standalone .apk of your AR project, unzip the resulting apk, and copy over the missing .lib files to the `unityLibrary` module.
+If they are missing, use Unity to build a standalone .apk of your AR project, unzip the resulting apk, and copy over the missing .lib files to the `unityLibraryCustom` module.

-  8. Repeat steps 6.1 and 6.2 for Android, replacing `unityLibrary` with `arcore_client`, `unityandroidpermissions` and `UnityARCore`.
+  8. Repeat steps 6.1 and 6.2 for Android, replacing `unityLibraryCustom` with `arcore_client`, `unityandroidpermissions` and `UnityARCore`.

   9. When using `UnityWidget` in Flutter, set `fullscreen: false` to disable fullscreen.